bialet/bialet/README.md

 | Hard memory limit | -M | 100 (in Megabytes) |
 | CPU limit | -c | 15 |
 | Hard CPU limit | -C | 30 |

+## License

+Bialet is released under the GPL 2 license, ensuring that it remains free and open-source, allowing users to modify and share the software under the same license terms.

+## Credits

+~I copy a lot of code from all over the web~

+Bialet incorporates the work of several open-source projects and contributors.
+We extend our gratitude to:

+- The [Wren programming language](https://wren.io), for its lightweight, flexible, and high-performance capabilities.
+- The [Mongoose library](https://github.com/expressjs/mongoose), for providing an easy-to-use web server solution.
+- Matthew Brandly, for his invaluable contributions to JSON parsing and utility functions in Wren.
+Check out his work at [Matthew Brandly's GitHub](https://github.com/brandly/wren-json).
+- @PureFox48 for the upper and lower functions.
+- [Codeium](https://github.com/codeium) for the [Codeium](https://codeium.com) plugin, ChatGPT and a lot of coffee.

+We encourage users to explore these projects and recognize the efforts of their creators.